svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

 ## # … with 1,990 more rows
 ```

 Thereafter, we're going to rename the columns coinciding with the betas to have a prefix of `coef` because we're going to `bind_cols()` the hypothetical data with it.
-We don't want column name clashes.
+We don't want column name clashes and we also want the column names to be a bit clearer and more informative.

 ```r